mklfarha/gpg/README.md

 ### Step 2 - Setup your database

-GPG currently only supports MySQL, make sure you have MySQL running locally or in the cloud and update the configuration in the project settings.
+GPG currently only supports MySQL; make sure you have MySQL running locally or in the cloud and update the configuration in the project settings.

 ### Step 3 - Generate the code